joshiggins/joshiggins.github.io/_posts/2017-01-25-getting-secrets-into-docker.md

 The repository, username and password should be passed in through environment variables or Docker secrets.

 You can see an implementation here: [hpchud/dns](https://github.com/hpchud/dns).
-We put the repository holding the configuration is on bitbucket, and use an organisation API key to access it like so:
+We put the private repository holding the configuration on bitbucket, and use an organisation API key to access it like so:

 ```
 docker run -d -p 53:53 \